labria/nomic-base/rules.md

 #### 115: Over and Out
-> a) A propsed rule cannot exceed the letter "k" in its subections within code
+> a) A proposed rule cannot exceed the letter "k" in its subections within code